An enquiry | Contents

 - An interesting forum discussion on the subject

-- Another one – with the post by lawyer ‘Laura‘
+- Another one – with a post by lawyer ‘Laura‘

-- A 2016 piece in the US online OnStage Magazine by assignment editor and stage photographer Larry Philpot, with a good summary of the available evidence (albeit with a pro-Browne bias)
+- An 2016 article in the US online OnStage Magazine by assignment editor and stage photographer Larry Philpot, with a good summary of the available evidence (albeit with a pro-Browne bias)

-The uncle letters to US and the JFK Jr interview transcript (see above) are reproduced in the forums and in the OnStage article.
+The text of the US ‘uncle’ letters and the account of the JFK Jr TV interview (see above) can be found in the forums and the OnStage article.

-In his OnStage piece, Philpot writes that as a longtime friend of David Linley (Browne’s genius-collaborator and close friend) and as a stage photographer who’s looked many times into Browne’s (famously soulful) eyes, he can’t believe that Browne could have assaulted Hannah.
+In his OnStage piece, Philpot wrote that as a longtime friend of David Linley (Browne’s genius-collaborator and close friend) and as a stage photographer who’d looked many times into Browne’s (famously soulful) eyes, he didn’t believe Browne could have assaulted Hannah.

-The OnStage article says that Hannah has denied several times that Browne hit her.
-I’ve come across this claim elsewhere but haven’t found any evidence.
+The OnStage article said Hannah had denied several times that Browne hit her.
+I’ve come across this claim elsewhere but I haven’t found any evidence.
 I asked Philpot if there’s any evidence that Hannah has publicly made that denial.
 He hasn’t replied.

-Back in 2014 when I started writing this, I couldn’t find any definite answers, so I didn’t take my wife to the concert.
+Did Jackson Browne beat Daryl Hannah in 1992?
+Back in 2014 I couldn’t find a definite answer to that question, so I didn’t take my wife to Browne’s concert.
 It wouldn’t have felt right, especially as my wife suffered domestic abuse in her previous marriage.

-I still haven’t found what I’m looking for (ie, a definite answer).
-It still matters to me, 27 years on from 1992, because I love Jackson Browne’s music – it speaks to something in my soul – but the unresolved rumour makes it a tainted love.
+I still haven’t found what I’m looking for – ie a definite answer.
+Yes, it was all a long time ago, but it still matters to me, 28 years on from 1992.
+I love Jackson Browne’s music – it speaks to something in my soul – but the unresolved rumour makes it a tainted love.

-It apparently also matters to the 20k-plus people who’ve found and read – or, at least, looked at – this post.
+It apparently also matters to the 30,000-plus people who’ve found and read – or, at least, looked at – this post.

 Can we – should we – separate the artist from the art?
 Maybe not – or not completely.
 I’d overlook a lot of bad behaviour in an artist whose art I admire, but not domestic abuse – nor, as in this case, a persistent rumour of domestic abuse that the artist refuses to resolve.